GauravVanmane/Stock-Market-Analysis-End-to-End-Pipeline/README.md

 - What is AWS S3 bucket?
 - How to make real-time data pipeline using AWS?
 - What is AWS Glue Crawler and Glue Catalog?
-- Data analysis Using SQL commands.
+- Data analysis Using SQL commands on Amazon Athena.